firecmsco/firecms/README.md

 - `allowSkipLogin` If authentication is enabled, allow the user to access the content without login.

-- `additionalViews` Custom additional views created by the developer, added to the main navigation.

 - `firebaseConfig` Firebase configuration of the project.
 If you afe deploying the app to Firebase hosting, you don't need to specify this value.